pfryz/nsp/README.md

 This content will be turned into an R package and posted on CRAN at the earliest opportunity.

-NOTE: To reproduce the results from the paper, use the older and slower code in NSP_for_Github_slow.R.
+NOTE: To reproduce the results from the paper exactly, use the older and slower code in NSP_for_Github_slow.R.

 Questions/comments? - p.fryzlewicz@lse.ac.uk (Piotr Fryzlewicz)